Tad Martin: Storylines

-Thaddeus James "Tad" Gardner is written into All My Children in the summer of 1973.
+Thaddeus James "Tad" Gardner is written into All My Children November 14, 1972.
 Tad (then Matthew Anton), whose birthdate is noted as September 1, 1963, is beaten and abandoned (off-screen) by his biological father Ray Gardner (Gil Rogers).
 Tad is found in a Pine Valley park by Dr. Jeff Martin (Charles Frank) and his fiancée, nurse Mary Kennicott (Susan Blanchard), who become Tad's foster parents.
 When Mary is killed during a home invasion, Jeff asks his parents, Dr. Joe (Ray MacDonnell) and nurse Ruth Martin (Mary Fickett), and grandmother, Kate Martin (Kay Campbell), to care for Tad.
 Ray returns and tries to sell Tad to the Martins for $15,000.
 Angered at their refusal to pay, Ray rapes Ruth.
 When Ray is sent to prison for the crime, Tad is formally adopted by the Martins.
 He develops a close relationship with his adoptive grandmother.
 But despite this, Tad (then John E. Dunn) proves to be a rebellious teenager.
 In 1981, he steals the Martins' car, and runs away from home for two years.

-Tad (Michael E. Knight onward, except for a brief appearance by Terrell Anthony in 1990) returns to Pine Valley in 1982, SORASed to age 20.
+Tad (Michael E. Knight onward, except for a brief appearance by Terrell Anthony in 1990) returns to Pine Valley January 19, 1983, SORASed to age 20.
 He gets a job modeling for Olga Swenson (Peg Murray).
 He is nicknamed "Tad the Cad" because he seduces and dumps many women.
 He is once caught in Erica Kane's bedroom with another model, which costs him his job.
-He begins seeing Liza Colby (Marcy Walker, briefly Alice Haining in 1984), a rival of his biological sister, Jenny Gardner (Kim Delaney) for the affections of Greg Nelson (Lawrence Lau).
+He begins seeing Liza Colby (Marcy Walker, briefly Alice Haining in 1984), a rival of his biological sister, Jenny Gardner (Kim Delaney) for the affections of Greg Nelson (Laurence Lau).
 Tad has a simultaneous affair with Liza's mother, Marian Colby (Jennifer Bassey) which is eventually discovered by a furious Liza.